 Abstract

 In a study conducted in the freshwater bodies of Malampuzha, located in the Palakkad district of Kerala, between June and August 2023, researchers recovered three species of metacercariae from dragonfly nymphs.
 The identified nymphs belonged to two families: Gomphidae and Libellulidae.
 The metacercariae recovered were classified into the following species: Ganeo tigerinus (Mehra and Negi, 1928), Pleurogenoides malampuzhensis (Brinesh and Janardanan, 2013), Metacercaria n. sp.
-I (a new species described during this investigation)This detailed investigation not only identifies these metacercarial species but also discusses their ecological significance within the local freshwater ecosystem.
+I (a new species described during this investigation).This detailed investigation not only identifies these metacercarial species but also discusses their ecological significance within the local freshwater ecosystem.
 The discovery of Metacercaria n. sp.
 I add to the biodiversity of the region and highlights the importance of studying larval stages of aquatic insects as potential hosts for parasitic organisms.
 Data regarding the habitat conditions, presence of host species, and ecological interactions are crucial for understanding the dynamics of these freshwater ecosystems and may inform future conservation strategies.

 Key words : Metacercaria, Dragonfly nymphs, Malampuzh, Digenea

-Introductions
+Introduction

 Many invertebrate larvae act as the potential intermediate hosts of trematodes .
 Among the invertebrate larvae, dragonfly nymphs live in aquatic systems and adults in aerial habitats.
-Odonate serve the role of prey in larval and predators in the adult stages.
-For the successful completion of trematode life cycles dragonfly nymphs act as intermediate hosts for several digenean parasites.
-Studies on various aspects of ecology and life cycle of parasites throws more light on the environmental conditions that favours odonate larvae to act as the potential hosts to the digeneans.
+Odonate serves the role of prey in larval and predators in the adult stages.
+For the successful completion of trematode life cycles, dragonfly nymphs act as intermediate hosts for several digenean parasites.
+Studies on various aspects of ecology and life cycle of parasites throw more light on the environmental conditions that favours odonate larvae to act as the potential hosts to the digeneans.
 These odonates are the food of many amphibians in aquatic ecosystem , reptiles or birds in their terrestrial ecosystems.
 This forms an important link in the transfer of the trematode parasites through their trophic organization.

 Several species of dragonflies are commonly found in and around Malampuzha, including Pantala flavescens(Wandering Glider), Neurothemis tullia (Pied Skimmer), Orthetrum sabina (Green Skimmer), and Brachydiplax chalybea (Blue Dasher).
 Other dragonflies like Aethriamanta brevipennis(Scarlet Marsh Hawk) and Crocothemis servilia (Scarlet Skimmer) are also observed in the area.
 The area's aquatic habitats like the Malampuzha dam and surrounding streams and wetlands support a diverse dragonfly population.
-In Indiathe report of digenetic trematodemetacercariaeinfectins in the larvae of the dragonfly was done by several works (Prakash and Pandey (1969), Muraleedharan and Pande (1967) andMadhavi et.al.
-(1987).
+In India, the report of digenetic trematode metacercariae infecting the dragonfly’s larvae was done by several works (Prakash and Pandey, 1969, Muraleedharan and Pande, 1967, Madhavi et.al.
+1987).
 From abroad, the infection of metacercariaon larvae was reported by Krull (1930), Dollfus et al. (1960), Krasnolobova(1970) and Dronen (1975) reported some metacercaria infecting dragonfly nymphs.

 The Odonate larvae of Gomphidae and Libellulidae near the check dam of Malampuzha, Palakkad were infected by many digenean trematode.
 The present study reveals a few digenetic parasite infections in the dragonfly nymphs.
 These studies are helpful for understanding the various aspects of host-parasite relationship.
 The knowledge of ecology of intermediate and definitive hosts help to design control strategies against these parasites.
 The relevant ecological data of the parasites such as prevalence, mean intensity and mean abundance are recorded and discussed.